H0RSESH0E/pollyParotsPasswords/README.md

 ## License
 All content is the property of Trilogy Education Services, The School of Continuing Studies, University of Toronto, or David Baron excluding the background image which is free to use under a creative commons license.
 ## Features
-I am continuing to practice creation of SVG images.
-This time I used a filtering technique to generate an SVG from a photograph.
+I am continuing to practice greating my own SVG images.
+This time I used a filtering approach to generate an SVG from a photograph.

 &nbsp;